 This is doubly true in relationships with ministerial colleagues.
-If you become a Christian leader in an influential organization, the temptation may be to break inconvenient agreements simply because you have the authority to get away with it.
+If you become a Christian leader in a powerful organization, the temptation may be to break inconvenient agreements simply because you have the power to get away with it.
 The power to do a thing and the right to do it, are different issues.

 I have observed how powerful organizations may view agreements as unilateral, binding the weaker party only, allowing them to change it with immunity.
-This is simply another form of the arrogance we discussed in Chapter Three.
+This is simply another form of the same arrogance we discussed in Chapter Three.

-Beware of this tendency if you become a leader in an organization.
+Beware of this human tendency if you become a leader in an influential organization.
 If you make agreements, do your best to keep them.
-Otherwise, it will erode your integrity, which ultimately undermines your right to lead.
+Otherwise, it will erode your integrity, which ultimately means eroding your right to lead.